Α-Tocopherol

-α-Tocopherol (alpha-tocopherol) is a type of vitamin E. Its E number is "E307".
-Vitamin E exists in eight different forms, four tocopherols and four tocotrienols.
-All feature a chromane ring, with a hydroxyl group that can donate a hydrogen atom to reduce free radicals and a hydrophobic side chain, along with an aromatic ring is situated near the carbonyls in the fatty acyl chains of the phospholipid bilayer, allows for penetration into biological membranes.
+α-Tocopherol (alpha-tocopherol) is a type of vitamin E.

 It is found most in the membrane's non-raft domains, associated with omega-3 and 6 fatty acids, to partially prevent oxidation.
 The most prevalent form, α-tocopherol, is involved in molecular, cellular, biochemical processes closely related to overall lipoprotein and lipid homeostasis.
 Compared to the others, α-tocopherol is preferentially absorbed and accumulated in humans.